LowLevelMahn/alpha_waves_loader/README.md

  - extracted the pure VGA game exe (Turbo C 2.x) from the loading process
  - extracted the adlib TSR com program from the loading process (pre-loaded for adlib sound)
  - minimal loader for the adlib com TSR + game exe + setting of interrupts to configure the game (only GRAPHS.CC1, HIGHSCOR.QB, MUSIC_A.CC1, TEXTES.CC1 needed)
+ - added a ultra-simple x86 "emulator" (based on inline-asm) that allows me to port loader code nearly 1:1 to C++, result: the game executables are load and uncompress-able in 32bit :)

  # TODOs
  - game-starting analyse is in the very beginning: so far: an exe gets created from parts of progs1.cc in ram and executed